friscolt/friscolt.github.io/index.md

 If you want to discuss things of images, or **make a collaboration**, send me an [email](mailto:francisco.lopez@ieee.org?subject=%20Hello,%20Francisco)  or follow me on <a href="https://twitter.com/Friscolt" target="_blank">twitter</a>.

 Cheers,
 Francisco 🇲🇽

 ---

 ### Updates

+* Jul 11, 2022: The UCL Medical Image Computing Summer School (MedICSS) begins today.

+* Jun 19, 2022: I had the opportunity to attend the [LatinX in Computer Vision (LXCV)](https://www.latinxinai.org/cvpr-2022-about) at the [2022 Conference on Computer Vision and Pattern Recognition (CVPR)](https://cvpr2022.thecvf.com), Louisiana, EE.UU 🇺🇸

 * May 2, 2022: I had been invited to be a **reviewer** at the <a href="http://www.comia.org.mx" target="_blank">Congreso Mexicano de Inteligencia Artificial 2022</a>!